 Once you’re set up and working on those first contracts, try not to be complacent.
 As busy as you are, chatting to potential clients and developing a pipeline is essential for sustaining your business and (ironically) reducing stress.

 If there’s one thing you don’t want to be worrying about three months in, it’s whether you’re registered for tax, properly insured, or legally secure.

 First things first: you need to be on Her Majesty’s Revenue & Customs (HMRC’s) radar.
 This is mainly to ensure you’re paying tax properly – use the HMRC website to get set up and registered – and you’ll also need to decide whether you’re going to be a sole trader, limited company, or something else.
 Read our article on company structure options and decide what’s right for you.

-Also important to keep on your start-a-business-checklist – setting up a solid business insurance policy and getting organised with any licenses or permits you might need.
+Also important to keep on your start-a-business-checklist – setting up a public liability insurance policy and getting organised with any licenses or permits you might need.
 From licenses for working with children to health and safety checks, you’ll need to research your industry thoroughly and keep an eye on any changing requirements.

 Apart from the thrill and the mission, it’s all about the billing.
 There’s nothing as satisfying as sending that first invoice, unless of course you have to spend a couple of hours going back through your calendar to figure out how many hours you’ve worked, or what you’ve sold, and when.

 Even if it’s just a very simple spreadsheet, or grid, get into the habit of keeping clear records.
 It won’t just help you bill customers quickly and accurately, it’ll also be useful if you need to provide an audit trail, hand over to an accountant, or reconcile any queries from a customer.